VarshneyaB/Tweet-Streaming/README.md

 # API_2

+_This is to fetch tweets that were stored in database_

 ## usage
 1. setStorage -- To set Database's name
 2. showTweets -- Displays tweets.
 It has three args